-Moving forward, when I first moved to Florida, my mother-in-law would make this, and everyone loved it, especially OB.
-I thought is was bizarro because all I could remember was how much I protested when I was a kid.
+It took some time for me develop an appreciation for ensalada de bacalao.
+When I first moved to Florida, my mother-in-law would make this, and everyone loved it, especially OB.
+I thought they were crazy because all I could remember was how much hated it as a kid.
 After some reluctance, I decided that I would give the salad a try.
-After all, I didn’t like pickles and mustard when I was a kid, but I eat them now.
-I was surprised to discover that it was wonderful.
+It was like discovering a new love.

 The most important part of this recipe is removing just the right amount of salt from the cod.
 If you don’t remove enough it’s inedible and if you remove too much it’s just bland.
 I typically will soak the salted cod in cold water for 15 – 30 minutes.
 I then place it in pot, covered with water and bring it to a simmer.
 Changing the water and bringing to a simmer 3 – 4 times or until the cod is to your taste.